willofdaedalus/superluminal/README.md

 ## What is this?
-superluminal (working title) tries to be a simple terminal streaming application that starts a server which clients can connect to and creates a pseudoterminal(pty) which the host can read from and write to.
-The server then reads from the master side of this pty and forwards all content efficiently to all connected clients over custom protocol on tcp effectively "streaming" your terminal contents.
+superluminal (lowercase) is a lightweight terminal content streaming application that enables real-time sharing of a pseudoterminal (PTY) session with multiple clients.
+The server manages the PTY, reading from its master side and efficiently forwarding all on-screen content to connected clients over a custom TCP-based protocol using Protocol Buffers, effectively streaming the terminal output with minimal overhead

+superluminal includes a simple, minimal terminal user interface built with Bubble Tea, allowing hosts to manage sessions seamlessly.
+Hosts can approve connections, remove users, terminate sessions, and pause streaming at their discretion—all without compromising session integrity.

 ## Why is this?
-This is a challenge and a learning experience for myself on how to interact with the unusual interfaces exposed to us by the Linux operating system.
-I chose Go specifically for concurrency and simplicity to grok so that I don't end up losing a fight against the language syntax while figuring out network programming the first time.
+superluminal is both a challenge and a learning experience for me—an opportunity to explore the unconventional interfaces provided by the Linux operating system.
+I chose Go for its simplicity and built-in concurrency, ensuring that I spend more time understanding network programming rather than wrestling with syntax.

-The use cases for this as I've realised could be
+As I’ve worked on this, I’ve realized some potential use cases:
-* a teaching aid for new programmers in terminal
+* a teaching aid for new programmers working in the terminal in situations on low-end and bandwidth scenarios
-* peer programming
+* a tool for pair programming and remote collaboration

-Currently it's not ready yet but I'll be updating this README from time to time as this project progresses.
+The project is still a work in progress, and I’ll be updating this README as it evolves.
 - [x] Client Authentication
 - [x] Pty Pipeline to Stream Applications to Clients
 - [ ] Bubble Tea frontend